 We have been trying to market the site and have had some nibbles so far.
 After the building fell, leaving only a gravel lot, the property seemed to shrink in size, if only in potential buyers’ minds.
 It was difficult to remember that there had been a building there and to imagine that one could ever be there again.
 In order to spark that imagination of what opportunities there the property holds, Mike Halstead and Jennifer Lofton of Halstead Architects drafted some preliminary drawings of a feasible structure on that footprint.

 This is not to say that this building is going to go there or should go there, but might go there, could go there.
-Psychologically, after seeing the renderings, it’s easier to realize that this little “postage-sized” lot could once again hold a substantial building.
+With the renderings, we intend to spark an idea for the property, make it easier for a developer to realize that this little “postage-sized” lot could once again hold a substantial building.

 This in no way addresses all the challenges that this site possesses, but attempts to prepare for some of the hurdles that lie ahead.